Multivariate Stirling Polynomials of the first and second kind: Inversion formulas and recurrences

 \section{Inversion formulas and recurrences}

-We now establish some statements concerning inversion as well as recurrence relations of $\sfun{n}{k}$ and $\bell{n}{k}$.
-The first one is the analogue of the corresponding relation satisfied by the Stirling numbers of the first and second kind (see \eq{equation1.9}). \begin{thm}[Inversion Law] For all $n\geq k\geq 1$
+We now establish some statements concerning inversion as well as recurrence relations of $\sfun{n}{k}$ and $\bpol{n}{k}$.
+The first one is the polynomial analogue of the well-known inversion law satisfied by the Stirling numbers of the first and second kind (see \eq{equation1.9}).